 COVID-19 Club Support

 This is an uncertain time for everyone.
 Squash clubs and leisure centres are no different.
 Some clubs will be concerned about their financial position given the current situation.
-This is why we thought it important to stress that there is financial support out there.
+There is still financial support out there.
 We have outlined some of these below with links to the relevant information.
+Further information can be found on englandsquash.com

 Government Small Business Grant Fund